Call us free on 0800 023 1273

 Solos: The Deluxe Veranda Suite is a solid pick for single travellers looking for a balcony and space to sprawl.
 At 387 square feet, there's plenty of room for one.
 Cruises on Silver Moon tend to be longer, so you're going to love having private access to outdoor space.

-Family: While families aren't common on Silver Moon, the ship offers some good variety for those travelling with kids and nannies.
+Family: While families aren't common on Silver Moon, the ship offers some good variety for those travelling with children and nannies.
 Our pick is the Royal Suite, with the two-bedroom configuration.
-These offer 1,582 square feet of space, combining a Royal Suite with adjacent Veranda Suite.
+These offer 1,582 square feet of space, combining a Royal Suite with an adjacent Veranda Suite.
 It offers privacy for parents in a serene space while providing a bright and lively living and dining room setting for family time.
 There are only two Royal Suites, so these do book quickly.
 Worth noting: The Vista Suite is a popular add-on for families travelling with nannies or other care staff.

 Splash: Our favourite cabins on Silver Moon are the Grand Suites.
 These four cabins, each of which can be connected to adjacent Veranda Suites, are located all the way at the front of the ship and feature massive wraparound balconies.
 The biggest of these suites are on Deck 8.
 In the two-bedroom configuration, the largest Grand Suites measure 1,970 square feet, including a 635-square-foot balcony.
 The balconies are perfect for entertaining, and you're seeing the same views the captain has.

 Splurge: The Owner's Suite is the top cabin on Silver Moon, and there are four of them.
-Like Royal and Grand suites, these can be combined with Suites (Panorama, in this instance) for a two-bedroom configuration.
+Like Royal and Grand Suites, these can be combined with Suites (Panorama, in this instance) for a two-bedroom configuration.
 This is the best cabin for those who prefer space inside, rather than outside.
 Ranging from 947 to 1,389 square feet, depending on the configuration and location, these suites have 127 square feet of outdoor space.

 Select a specific date or a range of dates